Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 After breaking down scar tissue with Graston, corrective exercises retrain proper movement patterns and prevent adhesions from reforming.

 Exercise without addressing existing restrictions leads to frustration.
-Graston clears the roadblocks so strengthening and mobility work can actually produce results.
+Graston clears the roadblocks so strengthening and mobility work actually produce results.

 Graston and Shockwave Therapy

-For stubborn tendon conditions, we often combine Graston with shockwave therapy.
+For stubborn tendon conditions, we combine Graston with shockwave therapy.
 Graston breaks down surface adhesions while shockwave penetrates deeper to stimulate cellular healing in the tendon itself.

 Who Benefits Most from Graston?